 For example, if you are an entrepreneur, you might want a card such as the Bank of America® Business Advantage Cash Rewards Mastercard® credit card because it offers 3% cash back on your choice of one of the following six categories: gas stations, office supply stores, travel, TV/telecom & wireless, computer services or business consulting services, and 2% cash back on dining (on the first $50,000 each calendar year, then 1%.
 Earn an unlimited 1% cash back on all other purchases..

 On the other hand, if you are planning to get married in the next year and you want to rack up points to go toward your honeymoon trip, you may want to look at the Marriott Bonvoy Boundless™ Credit Card.
-For the first time, earn 5 Free Nights after spending $5,000 on purchases in your first 3 months from account opening with the Marriott Bonvoy Boundless™ Credit Card!
+The card offers the following welcome bonus: Earn 75,000 Bonus Points after you spend $3,000 on purchases in the first 3 months from account opening.

 As you’re contemplating the best credit card for you, take some time to do some research and read card reviews so you know what types of offers are out there and what type of credit score you may need to have to be approved.
 Also, talk to family members and friends about their experiences with credit cards to see if they have any recommendations.